Chapter 7: Interim priority setting

 The Steering Group should agree the number of uncertainties that they think is appropriate to send to people in a survey for this interim priority setting exercise.
 The JLA Adviser can help with this decision.

 Instructions for the survey should be clear, and ideally piloted before dissemination to test whether users would know what they need to do just by reading them.
-Instructions should note that respondents are not being asked to answer the questions (a common misunderstanding), but just to rank how important they think they are.
+Instructions should note that respondents are not being asked to answer the questions (a common misunderstanding), but just to choose the ones they think are most important for research to address.
 The Type 2 Diabetes PSP ran a focus group to pilot its interim survey.
 The results of this can be seen in the Key Documents section of that PSP on the website.

-Many PSPs keep interim surveys open for a period of around two months, depending on the responses they are receiving from appropriate groups of people.
+Many PSPs keep interim surveys open for around one to two months, depending on the responses they are receiving from appropriate groups of people.

 Steering Groups are encouraged to use alternative means of consultation for interim prioritisation if a survey is not suitable for all their patient and carer groups.
 Capacity to process responses will be a key factor when designing a PSP’s approach to interim prioritisation.